 Ready to cause some disruption?

-First Year Applicants must submit the Common Application and USC Supplement online at www.commonapp.org.
+FIRST YEAR APPLICANTS must submit the Common Application and USC Writing Supplement online at www.commonapp.org.
 Please select "IYA: Arts, Technology and the Business of Innovation B.S." as your first-choice major.
-Submit your high school transcripts and scores from either (1) the SAT or (2) the ACT with the optional Writing Test.
 For detailed information, please visit USC’s Undergraduate Admission website.

 You are applying to transfer to USC for a major that will take 4 years to complete.
 What will the Academy allow you to accomplish that your current degree program/institution will not?

 All applicants are required to submit an original video of no more than one minute that illustrates an original idea for an innovative product, service or system that solves a problem, addresses a need, or provides an opportunity.
-The selected focus may be local or global, and the proposed idea need not have an existing market value or predictable consumer base.
+The selected focus may be local or global, and the proposed idea need not have a market value or predictable consumer base.
 The idea should encompass considerations of desirability, feasibility and viability.

-Although acceptable, it is recommended that you submit more than just a “selfie video” discussing your pitch.
-The video should exemplify your ability to think creatively, and illustrate both your personal style and facility with visual communication and storytelling.
+It is recommended that you submit more than just a “selfie video” discussing your pitch.
+The video should exemplify your ability to think creatively and illustrate both your personal style and facility with visual communication and storytelling.

-The Academy is looking for expression of creativity and cross-disciplinary thinking.
+The Academy is looking for expressions of creativity and cross-disciplinary thinking.
 In particular, we are looking for demonstrated ability in integrating disciplines toward the creation of things that are bigger or more impactful than the sum of their parts.
-In addition to the required one-minute video proposal, applicants are also strongly encouraged to submit a larger portfolio or collection of creative work (up to five additional submissions).
-This is your opportunity to show us how you think creatively.
-Scientifically and/or technologically oriented candidates should demonstrate an unusual ability to integrate academic disciplines beyond that required in your high school curriculum.
-You must include a title and description for each of your submissions.
-Also, in your descriptions, please indicate your role and methods used in the development of what you are submitting.
+In addition to the required one-minute video proposal, all applicants are strongly encouraged to submit a portfolio or collection of creative work (up to five additional submissions).
+In this context “creative work” may include creative solutions to problems in the realms of technology or science.
+You must include a title and description for each of your submissions, and details of your role and the methods used in the development of each.

 Select one or more of the following (up to five total submissions):

-Film / Video / Animation: This may include narrative or art film and video, games, motion graphics, etc. Audio recordings can include performances of original music, readings of creative texts, etc. Audio recordings of non-original content are discouraged as evidence of creativity, but may be included as supplementary to other creative entries to show high levels of ability in performing or production techniques.
+Time-based media: This may include examples of narrative or art film and video, games, motion graphics, audio recordings, etc. Audio recordings can include performances of original music, readings of creative texts, etc. Audio recordings of non-original content are discouraged as evidence of creativity, but may be included as supplementary to other creative entries to show high levels of ability in performing or production techniques.

-Creative Writing: This may include stories, poems, essays, business plans, marketing plans, process books, etc.
+Written materials: This may include creative stories, poems, essays, business plans, marketing plans, process books, etc.

 Follow the instructions for uploading the required creative portfolio at usciovineyoungacademy.slideroom.com.

 The USC Iovine and Young Academy has a two-stage selection process.
-Applicants must submit all application materials by December 1, 2018.
-After a faculty review of all materials, a select number of top applicants will be invited to an on-campus Interview Weekend which will take place mid-February 2019.
+Applicants must submit all application materials by December 1, 2020.
+After a faculty review of all materials, a select number of top applicants will be invited to a virtual Interview Weekend which will take place February 12-15, 2021.

 Detailed information about Interview Weekend will be provided to finalists in a later confirmation email.